hybridly/hybridly/docs/api/laravel/hybridly.md

 # Hybridly

 `Hybridly\Hybridly` is a singleton instance that contains shortcuts for common actions.
+It can be accessed by dependency injection or by service location using the [`hybridly()` global function](./functions.md#hybridly).

 ## `view`